awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-configuration-methods-after.md

 1. Choose **Configuration**\.

-1. Choose **Modify** on the configuration card that contains the option that you want to modify\.
+1. Find the configuration page you want to edit:
+   + If you see the option you're interested in, or you know which configuration category it's in, choose **Modify** in the configuration category for it\.
+   + To look for an option, turn on **Table View**, and then enter search terms into the search box\.
+As you type, the list gets shorter and shows only options that match your search terms\.

+     When you see the option you're looking for, choose **Modify** in the configuration category that contains it\.
+![\[Table view of the configuration overview page of the Elastic Beanstalk console, showing an option search\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environments-cfg-console.overview.table.search1.png)

 1. Change settings, and then choose **Save**\.

-1. Repeat the previous two steps on additional configuration cards as needed\.
+1. Repeat the previous two steps in additional configuration categories, as needed\.

 1. Choose **Apply**\.

-Changes made to configuration options in the environment management console are applied directly to the environment, overriding settings for the same options in configuration files or saved configurations\.
-See [Precedence](command-options.md#configuration-options-precedence) for details\.
+Changes made to configuration options in the environment management console are applied directly to the environment\.
+These changes override settings for the same options in configuration files or saved configurations\.
+For details, see [Precedence](command-options.md#configuration-options-precedence)\.

 For details about changing configuration options on a running environment using the Elastic Beanstalk console, see the topics under [AWS Elastic Beanstalk Environment Configuration](customize-containers.md)\.